-This area holds remarkably pristine geological, as well as botanical, beauty.
-It lies within the confines of the aptly named Pewits Nest State Natural Area.
+- This fabulous location lies within the confines of the aptly named Pewits Nest State Natural Area.
 The government created the small Nature Reserve specifically to preserve the natural splendor found there.
 Its name derives from a species known locally as peewits, which once inhabited the site in abundance.

-Pewits Nest Formation and Description
+Pewits Nest Physical Description

-Pewits Nest History, Nature, and Preservation
+Pewits Nest Location, Nature, and Preservation

 Furthermore, the Pewits Nest State Nature Area remains open to the public.
 But, quite regrettably, few people outside of the immediate area know of its existence.
 The parking zone only holds 7-8 cars, since the government makes every effort to maintain the beauty of this small wonder.